Dan1mir/AES-Text-Editor/README.md

 This is a simple text editor written in C# WPF created to explore AES data encryption (and for fun).

-The code is not entirely mine; I use [this code](https://github.com/NetkoNefarious/Text-Editor) as a foundation and added some functionalities.
+The code is not entirely mine; I use [this code](https://github.com/NetkoNefarious/Text-Editor) as a foundation - I added some functionalities, fixed a few bugs, and upgraded it from the .NET Framework(bruh) to .NET 8.

 ## How It Works